Recipes

 You can also install a Seal Web Server and use the Seal Web Interface API to execute reports from JavaScript.

-Here is a sample to execute a report in another window from a browser (requires JQuery):
+Here is a sample got from the project TestWebApplication to execute a report in another window from a browser (requires JQuery):

 Copying input value with a task